gizmo385/gizmo385.github.io/_posts/2016-04-29-divisibility-graphs.markdown

 Overall, examining this simple problem allows us to see how expressive Clojure is as a language.
 We are able to epxress many complex structures in terms of simple lists and maps, which Clojure handles easily.
 It's also a bit of good fun to dig through these and make some interesting visualizations!

+As a small note, I would like to apologize for not posting as much on this blog.
+I had started initially working on this post in November, but never got around to publishing it.
+I have a couple of other blog posts that I would like to write over the next couple of weeks and put on the site.